 At this interview you must bring all the evidence and documents you have been asked to provide.
-If you can’t, you must let the Job Centre know why.
+If you cannot, you must let the Job Centre know why.

-IMPORTANT: If you (and your partner if you have one) don’t sign the Claimant Commitment/s, you won’t get any Universal Credit.
+IMPORTANT: If you (and your partner if you have one) do not sign the Claimant Commitment/s, you will not get any Universal Credit.

-IMPORTANT: If for any reason you find you can’t do something that is on the Commitment (for example you are late for a Job Centre interview or you have been too unwell to go to an interview, or you have to look after a sick child) you MUST tell the Job Centre immediately - and keep a record.
-Otherwise you could have some of your Universal Credit sanctioned (not paid) – and this could last for anything between a month and three years.
+IMPORTANT: If for any reason you find you cannot do something that is on the Commitment (for example you are late for a Job Centre interview or you have been too unwell to go to an interview, or you must look after a sick child) you MUST tell the Job Centre immediately - and keep a record.
+Otherwise, you could have some of your Universal Credit sanctioned (not paid) – and this could last for anything between a month and three years.

 IMPORTANT: If you are told your benefit is going to be sanctioned and you think this is wrong or unjust you can ask the Job Centre to reconsider their decision - and if they refuse, you can appeal.
 Contact us for advice, we can help you do this.

-The Universal Credit service doesn’t tell Stockport Homes what the issues are with their payments.
+The Universal Credit service does not tell Stockport Homes what the issues are with their payments.
 This is due to keeping personal information confidential.
-You can give the Universal Credit service authority to speak to us but you have to be present at all times.
+You can give the Universal Credit service authority to speak to us, but you must always be present.